Cancellation of 2020 Prudential RideLondon

 While it is best to plan your journey in advance, remember to check for any last-minute changes before you travel.

-On Saturday 29 July, 70,000 cyclists are expected to enjoy cycling on a traffic-free loop on closed roads through central London in Prudential RideLondon FreeCycle.
-There will be seven Festival Zones with a wide range of bike-based entertainment, free for participants and spectators.
-Locations of these zones and details of the entertainment taking place are available on our Festival Zones page.
+On the Saturday of event weekend, 70,000 cyclists are expected to enjoy cycling on an eight-mile traffic-free loop on closed roads through central London in Prudential RideLondon FreeCycle.
+There will also be Festival Zones with a wide range of bike-based entertainment, free for participants and spectators.

-Later that day, the Prudential RideLondon Classique - the richest women’s one-day race in cycling - offers spectators the chance to see the best women’s cycling teams in the world battling it out over 12 laps of a closed 5.5km circuit that starts and finishes on The Mall.
+Later that day, the Prudential RideLondon Classique – the richest women’s one-day race in cycling - offers spectators the chance to see the best women’s cycling teams in the world battling it out over 20 laps of a closed 3.4km circuit that starts and finishes on The Mall.

-On Sunday 30 July, the Prudential RideLondon-Surrey 100 will see more than 26,000 amateur cyclists take on a cycling challenge like no other, riding 100 miles through London and the Surrey Hills, with many raising money for good causes.
-They will be followed by 3,500+ amateur riders in the new Prudential RideLondon-Surrey 46.
+On the Sunday, the Prudential RideLondon-Surrey 100 will see 25,000 amateur cyclists take on a cycling challenge like no other, riding 100 miles through London and the Surrey Hills, with many raising money for good causes.
+They will be followed by 5,000+ amateur riders in the Prudential RideLondon-Surrey 46.

-During the Prudential RideLondon-Surrey Classic, approximately 30 minutes before the cyclists come past you will see the lead safety vehicles.
+During the Prudential RideLondon-Surrey Classic, a UCI WorldTour race, approximately 30 minutes before the cyclists come past you will see the lead safety vehicles.

 Shortly before the professional cyclists pass, a group of police motorcycle escorts will pass along the route to warn spectators that the professional race is approaching.
 The cyclists will arrive, followed closely by a series of team support vehicles with spare bikes, wheels and parts, emergency services vehicles and technical officials.